 Indonesia Maintains Financial Stability Amid Global Economic Uncertainty: Minister

+Jakarta: Indonesia's Financial System Stability remains strong in the first quarter despite rising global economic and financial market uncertainties, according to Finance Minister Sri Mulyani Indrawati.

-The heightened volatility was largely driven by escalating trade tensions, following tariff policies implemented by U.S. President Donald Trump, Sri Mulyani said, at an event, yesterday.
+The heightened volatility was largely driven by escalating trade tensions following tariff policies implemented by U.S. President Donald Trump, Sri Mulyani said at an event on Thursday.

+"The stability of Indonesia's financial system in the first quarter of 2025 has been maintained amid growing global economic and financial market uncertainty.

-“The U.S. tariff measures have indirect effects, disrupting supply chains, creating trade and investment uncertainty, and weakening business confidence in economic prospects,” she added.– NNN-ANTARA
+"The US tariff measures have indirect effects, disrupting supply chains, creating trade and investment uncertainty, and weakening business confidence in economic prospects," she added.

 Legal Disclaimer: